amitfin/oref_alert/README.md

 [![Open your Home Assistant instance and start setting up a new integration.](https://my.home-assistant.io/badges/config_flow_start.svg)](https://my.home-assistant.io/redirect/config_flow_start/?domain=oref_alert)

 There are 2 configuration fields:
 1. Selected areas: list of areas to monitor.
 NOTE: the name(s) must be in Hebrew and should be taken from the the [Israeli National Emergency Portakl](https://www.oref.org.il//12481-he/Pakar.aspx).
 The page has instructions on how to find an area by supplying an address.
 This name is the one that should be provided to this field.
+There is a long list of areas already populated, but it's possible to add any other area name.
+It doesn't need to be on the pre-populated list.
 2. Max age of an alert: this is the alert's active time period (in minutes).
 The default is 10 minutes.

 ## Additional Attributes